North Orange Community College District

 4. Undergraduate AND graduate college transcripts (may be unofficial).
 The award of all degrees must be verifiable on a legible transcript.
 Evaluations of foreign degrees and course work are required.
 See www.nocccd.edu/Employment for information regarding evaluation of foreign degrees.

-6. SEPARATE list of four references, including current addresses and telephone numbers of both colleagues and current supervisors.
-(THIS IS IN ADDITION TO THE REFERENCES SECTION OF THE APPLICATION; REFERENCES MAY BE THE SAME).
+6. Separate list of five references, including current addresses and telephone numbers of both colleagues and current supervisor(s).

 7. Copy of relevant California Community College Credential (if applicable).

 Incomplete application packages and/or applications without signatures will not be considered.
-Failure to sign and to complete all fields in the General Information section on the application will be considered an incomplete application.
+Failure to sign and to complete all fields in the General Information section of the application will be considered an incomplete application.
+All mandatory supplemental forms must be completed and returned with the application.

 Submit application package to: